Financial Advisor vs. Planner

 Finally, even for those starting out, financial advisors can help answer your questions about the often-overwhelming financial world.
 At this point you may want to consider robo-advisors or online help platforms for the introductory experience.
 As your savings grow and your financial goals evolve, then you can investigate hiring a hands-on financial advisor.

 It’s a good idea to come up with a list of questions when you’re interviewing potential financial planners.
 The overall goal is that your personalities and investment philosophies will align, and that you trust them to explain and simplify the process.
 Here are a few examples:

 - Are you a fiduciary?

-Simply speaking, making sure the financial advisor has a fiduciary duty to you means they must act on your behalf, and put your interests ahead of their own (typically, they cannot recommend investments that would benefit themselves).
+Simply speaking, making sure the financial advisor has a fiduciary duty to you means they must act on your behalf, and put your interests first (typically, they cannot recommend investments that would benefit themselves).
 It is a legal and ethically binding agreement that ensures the best outcome for you.
 You should always look for a fiduciary advisor because, as financial advisor John Savadjian says, you want someone who is obligated to "put their clients' interest ahead of their own."

 What are your qualifications?

 Make sure you vet the advisor and that their expertise is well-suited for what you’re looking for.
 Check their education, professional designations, and accreditations.
 The type of individual you hire should be directly related to your long-term goals. (retirement planning, estate planning, insurance, etc.)